maawoo/TDC_thesis/source/03_methods.md

 - A *maintainer* environment, which includes all packages necessary for the automated workflows to download, process, and organize data.
 - A *user* environment, which includes packages necessary for analyzing the data and allows to be extended by users as required.

 Some important packages used in the maintainer environment are introduced at relevant points in the course of the following sections.
 The user environment on the other hand is intended to be used more flexibly.
-At a very basic level, only the ODC Python package and its dependencies (see +@sec:open-data-cube) would be needed to access datasets that were indexed into an ODC database.
+At a very basic level, only the ODC Python package and its dependencies (see +@sec:odc_methods) would be needed to access datasets that were indexed into an ODC database.
 However, other packages are recommended to be included.
 Jupyter Lab, for example, allows users to start interactive computing environments in a remote web browser, which can be very useful in the context of working on HPC systems.
 In the end, extending the environment is left to each user and can be as simple as packages for the visualization of results, or more advanced with packages such as numba [@Lam2015] that allow for the performance optimization of array based computations.

 ### Usage & Parameterization